-- To open - Click the Channel button in the Channel Window for the instrument & channel settings of interest.
-This action will open both the Channel Settings
+- To open - Click the Channel button in the Channel Rack for the plugin of interest.
+This will open the plugin Wrapper

 Settings Window & Controls

-The tab-buttons that display in the Channel Settings window (PLUGIN, SMP, INS, MISC, FUNC) will depend on the instrument loaded in the channel.
+The tab-buttons that display in the Channel Settings window will depend on the instrument loaded in the Channel.
 Not all Channel settings and controls will work with all

 Channel Button Operations